What is BitMart?

 BitMart Trading fees

 Trading fees are naturally very important.
 Every time you place an order, the exchange charges you a trading fee.
 The trading fee is normally a percentage of the value of the trade order.
-At this exchange, they divide between takers and makers.
+At this exchange, they do not divide between takers and makers.
 Takers are the one who “take” an existing order from the order book, while makers “make” the orders that get taken.

 BitMart doesn't distinguish between takers and makers.
 Instead, they charge 0.25% regardless of which side of the trade you are on.
 We call this "flat fees".
 The trading fees are also reduced based on trading volume and holdings of BitMart’s native token, the BMX, as set out in the below table:

 BitMart Withdrawal fees

 This exchange charges a withdrawal fee amounting to 0.0005 BTC when you withdraw BTC.
 This fee is quite in line with industry average, being 0.0004599 BTC per BTC-withdrawal (source: this report).

 At this exchange, you can purchase crypto through payment cards (VISA and MasterCard).
 This can be helpful especially for newer crypto investors who want a broad selection of available deposit methods.
 Many exchanges offer no fiat currency deposit method at all so BitMart does distinguish itself somewhat by even offering card payment possibilities.